-- Heat olive oil in a Dutch oven over medium-high heat.
-Add onion and garlic and sauté until fragrant and slightly transparent, 4-5 minutes.
+- Heat olive oil in a Dutch oven over medium heat.
+Add onion and cook, stirring occasionally, until fragrant and slightly transparent, 4-5 minutes.
 Add garlic and cook, stirring for 30-60 seconds.

 - Add jalapeño through chili powder and stir to combine.
 Pour in chicken stock and add your shredded chicken.
 Add more stock (or water) if needed to reach the consistency you like.
-Bring to a boil, then reduce heat to low and simmer uncovered for 20 minutes.
+Bring to a boil, then reduce heat to low and simmer uncovered for 20 minutes, stirring occasionally.

 - Once the soup has simmered for 20 minutes, remove from heat and stir in cilantro, juice from 1 lime, salt and pepper.
-Set aside.

 - Serve the soup topped with a handful of tortilla strips, avocado slices, a lime wedge, and additional cilantro.